AmaanSayyad/APT-Casino-Moca/README.md

-# APT Casino - Monad Testnet
+# APT Casino - Moca Chain Testnet

-A decentralized casino platform built on Monad Testnet with Pyth Entropy for provably fair gaming and MetaMask Smart Accounts integration.
+A decentralized casino platform built on Moca Chain Testnet with Pyth Entropy for provably fair gaming.
+Users interact with Moca Chain for deposits/withdrawals while entropy generation happens on Arbitrum Sepolia for maximum security and fairness.

 ## 🎮 The Story Behind APT Casino